iggymiggy/latex-cv-cover-letter/README.md

 - **Using Makefile**: Automatically generates `{company}_cv.pdf` and `{company}_cover_letter.pdf`
   - Example: `make google` → `google_cv.pdf`, `google_cover_letter.pdf`
+  - Companies are auto-detected from `companies/` directory - no need to manually update Makefile
 - **Manual compilation**: Defaults to `cv.pdf` and `cover_letter.pdf`
   - To use company-prefixed names manually, use `-jobname`:
   ```bash